dtg3/sevo-git-research/presentation/presentation.md

 ## Why does this matter?

-  * Better support for agile developement
+  * Better support for agile development
   * More flexible collaboration / workflow
   * Quickly gaining popularity
     - Used by many large open source projects